Early June, 2016

 I manage to cross the stream without eating too much mud and suddenly I am out in the clear.
 I am hunkered down for a few minutes as there is a walking trail that sits at elevation and I am down below at the creek.
 Its not like I am doing something wrong but people will get suspicious for anything in a small town.
 Coast is clear, I start rocking and rolling towards the entrance of a modern day conduit.
 I am suprised how large this conduit is granted the creek is really not that big.
 The sides of the creek show debris that sits a meter, a meter and a half higher then daily flow so I guess the 10 x 15 foot conduit is with good reason.
 Taking note of the graffiti free walls.
 Not long after I penetrate the tunnel, I can see that the modern conduit connects with an older section.
 There is a brick arch that wraps down meeting stone walls.
 When I get to this point, the tunnel almost veers to the right and I am struck dead in the face by an old bared window.
 A window I said, an underground window built right into the ceiling of the tunnel.
 There are moments of concern that I should ease up at shining my torch at the window, in case the residents would see me but I am intrigue at this thing.
 Peering further down into the tunnel it resembles an old mine.
 Wood timbers line the walls, the walls consist of hand laid stone.
 Smaller tunnels and cavities open up into the main tunnel which strikes me as century old storm drains.
 The brick arched ceiling convex, most likely where the road is.
 I can almost here the cars driving over top of it.
 There is one section that shows great wear and tear.
 Its where the modern conduit connects with the century old arched brick.
 A quick risk assessment concludes this is the most dangerous part of this tunnel, as it shows great instability, and my hard hat has already paid for itself.
 This is all just so wild.

 During all this, I am seeing these huge insects flying around that there.
 By no exaggeration, these insects are as big as a small bird.
 I get this sense that, its like another world back in there past the old forgotten window.
-There is a slight haze back in there but a steady stream of venture driven tunnel breath is blowing into my face and I think little of the se monster insects and begin setting up for some exposure shots.
+There is a slight haze back in there but a steady stream of venture driven tunnel breath is blowing into my face and I think little of these monster insects and begin setting up my Canon T3i for some exposure shots.
 Exposure shots really put you in the heart of a scenario.
-You literally have to stand there and wait and wait and wait.
+You literally have to stand there next to the tripod and wait and wait and wait.
 Usually your senses are heightened, so its like I can hear something that I cant make out what it is.
 At one point I am sure its music, almost music box like.
 Another moment it sounds like laughter.
 I presume that the water lapping over the stones some how has created a laughter.
 The tunnel is laughing at me.
 I am fairly tripped out.
 I am not the type of explorer that enters these tunnels in search of haunted grounds.
 Out of all the sites I have explored, haunted and evilness is just not what I look for or expect.

 Anyways, once this lengthy process of setting up for x10-15 , 30 second exposures, trying my hand at different aperture settings, is finished, I continue on with the idea that I will make it to the end of the tunnel.
 That is where the water dumps down into the tunnel.
 At this point the water is about 8 inches deep.
 I am suddenly overwhelmed by swarms of gnat like insects.
 They are attracted to my light and have literally engulfed my head.
 I shrug it off, swatting away.
 During all this those huge flying insects are flying circles around me, only momentarily visible in my lamps but completely audible as their massive wings are vibrating the air.
 Submerged stones make the trek futher treacherous.
 Just as I get to the point where a wooden beam stretches across the tunnel width, I cannot take it anymore.
 The gnats are so heavy they are going up in my nose, mouth and ears.
 My senses are literally inundated and its almost all reflex at this point.
 Combining the blanketing swarm, with the massive flying insects, entering my no fly zones.
 I decide to abort.
 I high tail it out of there, disregarding eloquent foot placement and just slosh my way out.
 The swarm lessened the nearer I drew closer to the entrance.